Lemon Garlic Shrimp

 - Gently spray two baking trays with cooking spray and set them aside.

 - In a small bowl, combine softened butter, minced garlic and parmesan cheese.
-Season with garlic salt, parsley, pepper and paprika.
+Season with garlic salt, fresh chopped parsley, pepper and paprika.
 Mix until smooth.

 - Grab a large loaf of Italian bread and cut it in half lengthwise – place half of the loaf open faced on a baking tray.
 You can wrap and freeze the other half loaf.